 It’s no secret that berries are good for us.
 Strawberries, blueberries, raspberries—they’re all packed with antioxidants, fiber, and many other all-star nutrients.
 However, there’s one often-overlooked berry that’s also oozing with health benefits: cranberries.
-And no, they’re not just great in your mom’s delicious Thanksgiving sauce.
+And no, they’re not just great for delicious Thanksgiving sauce.

 Cranberries are actually higher in antioxidants than other fruits and berries, says nutritionist Jenna Gorham, RDN.
 They’re also lower in sugar than many other fruits, with only four grams of natural sugar per cup.
 (Hence, their tart flavor.)
-Not too shabby.
+Hey, not too shabby.

 What are the health benefits of cranberries?

-1. Cranberries can help prevent urinary tract infections
+1. Cranberries may help prevent urinary tract infections

 2. They can improve your digestion

-Fiber is great for overall gut health, and cranberries are packed with it—one cup has about 4.6 grams of fiber, Graham says.
+Fiber is great for overall gut health, and cranberries are packed with it—one cup has about 5.3 grams of fiber.
 “This is important because we need fiber for a healthy digestive system and to maintain regular bowel movements,” Dr. Agarwal adds.
 Plus, fiber keeps you fuller longer, which means you’re less likely to reach for a not-so-healthy snack.